Third party agreement FAQs

 - Any premises from which a third party provides any goods or services which may affect the quality and safety of tissue cells for patient treatment in connection with licensed activities carried out on that person.

-No, storage of tissue and cells cannot be undertaken by a third party under a third party agreement.
+No, storage or import of tissue and cells cannot be undertaken by a third party under a third party agreement.
 All other licensable activities can be; however, all the activities must be specifically described in the agreement and must be authorised by the licensed establishment’s licence.

 No. A third party agreement (TPA) is defined as being between an establishment and another person (including corporate entity) i.e. between two distinct legal entities.
 If an NHS Trust is the Licence Holder (LH), it cannot have a contractual agreement in place with itself, even if such agreement would be on behalf of another hospital in the same Trust.